 - D. The District acknowledges that parity is not an abstract concept, but a clear goal that it is contractually obligated to achieve.
 To that end, the District further acknowledges that parity cannot be achieved without the district allocating funds to adjunct compensation over and above faculty raises.
-The district therefore commits to dedicating additional funding for instructional adjunct salary increases above and beyond salary increases for all faculty until parity is achieved.
-So long as the parties are operating under the compensation formula in effect in 2019-2022, total compensation funds shall not be unilaterally used by the district for parity. - E. The Parties will establish a joint study group to review possible transition to a load-based, step and column compensation model for adjunct faculty.
+The district therefore commits to dedicating additional funding for instructional adjunct salary increases above and beyond salary increases for all faculty until parity is achieved. - E. The Parties will establish a joint study group to review possible transition to a load-based, step and column compensation model for adjunct faculty.
 It is understood that the study group does not engage in negotiations, but functions to provide information that the parties may utilize in negotiations.